department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 <spand id="stationed-korea">

 #### If you're stationed overseas in Korea
-Call the BBD office in Yongsan at DSN 738-5121 (or commercial 02-7918-5121), or visit the office in person to start your disability claim.
-The office is located in BLDG 4037 on Yongsan South Post, next door to the 1st Replacement Company (1RC).
+Contact the BBD office in Yongsan by:
+- **Phone** at DSN 738-5121 (or commercial 02-7918-5121), **or**
+- **Visiting in person.** The office is located in BLDG 4037 on Yongsan South Post, next door to the 1st Replacement Company (1RC).
 It's open Monday through Friday, 8:00 a.m. to 11:30 a.m., and 12:30 p.m. to 4:30 p.m.
+You don't need an appointment.

 VA staff will also be available at the Osan Air Base on the 3rd Thursday of each month from 8:00 a.m. to 4:00 p.m.
 Contact the Airman Family and Readiness Center at DSN 784-5440 for location information.